 Video: How can I get an Obamacare subsidy?

-The Affordable Care Act – also known as Obamacare – provides government subsidies to certain eligible consumers as of January 2014.
+The Affordable Care Act – also known as Obamacare – provides government subsidies to certain eligible consumers.
 The goal of these subsidies is to make individually purchased health insurance more affordable for households with annual income below thresholds specified by the law.
-These are some questions we’ve heard through our Customer Care Center – staffed with over 100 licensed health insurance agents – about this topic.
+Below are some questions about subsidies commonly answered by the licensed agents in our Customer Care Center.
 Please note that a final determination of any consumer’s eligibility for a subsidy will be made by the government during the application and enrollment process.

 QUESTION: How do I know if I qualify for a health insurance subsidy?

-ANSWER: Consumers earning less than 400% of the federal poverty level (about $46,000 for a single person or $94,000 for a family of four) may be eligible for a government subsidy to help them buy coverage in 2014.
+ANSWER: Consumers earning less than 400% of the federal poverty level (about $47,000 for a single person or $97,000 for a family of four in 2015) may be eligible for a government subsidy to help them buy coverage in 2015.
 Whether you receive a subsidy – and the amount of any subsidy you receive – may also depend on the cost of coverage offered in your area.
 To receive a subsidy, you must also be a legal resident of the United States, not incarcerated, and not eligible for other forms of minimum essential coverage (for example, coverage through an employer-based plan or through Medicare or Medicaid).